pascobyte/pascobyte/content/chatgpt/what-is-chatgpt.md

 ---
+title: "ChatGPT: A Comprehensive Guide"
-title: "Unveiling the Magic: What is ChatGPT?"
+headline: "What is ChatGPT?"
-description: "ChatGPT: Unveiling the magic behind this AI marvel that turns machines into chatty companions.
-Explore its workings, applications, and future."
+description: "Learn about ChatGPT, AI chatbot developed by OpenAI.
+This blog post will cover what ChatGPT is, how it works, what it can do, and how to use it."
 thumbnail: "/images/blog/what-is-chatgpt.webp"
 thumbnail_alt: "Robot having a conversation with a person on a green background.
 The robot is saying 'снат-тastic CONVERSATIONS!'"
-date: 2023-08-16T13:00:45+02:00
+date: 2023-08-18T20:51:54+02:00
-page_type: "post"
+type: "post"
 schema: "article"
 keywords:
   - ChatGPT